Listening Script Vocabulary

 Historians think that somewhere between five and fourteen million years ago, two huge changes occurred.
 First of all, a chance mutation allowed the Notothenioids to develop a special protein that now flows through their body.
-A type of anti-freeze, this protein works by bonding to an ice crystal that formed inside their flesh, preventing it from growing any larger.
+Umm this special protein is actually a type of antifreeze.
+It works by bonding to an ice crystal that formed inside their flesh, preventing it from growing any larger.

-Continental drift, as it is now known as, pushed Antarctica away from South America and down toward the chilly southern end of the earth.
-This caused a current to swirl up and form, encircling the cooling continent with a rush of cold water that prevented warmer tides from intermingling.
+So!
+At the time, the waters they swam in were still decently warm, and the protein didn’t do much for their overall survival rates.
+Still, somewhere around this time period, there are records of a colossal shift that moved around the Earth’s tectonic plates.
+This movement is now known as Continental drift.
+It pushed Antarctica away from ..umm..
+South America and down toward the chilly southern end of the earth.
+This caused a current to swirl up and form, encircling the cooling continent with a rush of cold water.
+This cold water prevented warmer tides from intermingling.
 It eventually dropped to the sub-zero icy landscape we know today

-They migrated to different habitats, split off into sub species, mutated a bit more, had a bit of geologic morphology going on, very cool stuff.
+So!
+As its population increased dramatically, they migrated into different parts of oceans.
+Over time they developed into different physical adaptations to survive in their particular environment.
+Eventually they split off into subspecies, mutated a bit more, had a bit of geologic morphology going on, very cool stuff.
 We call this kind of physical differentiation a process of Adaptive Radiation.
 It really only happens when a species rapidly changes, and ends up with quite a few new species to fill empty niches that either didn’t exist before, or weren’t available.

 So now we have about 90 species of Notothenioids, kicking it in the southern ocean.